JaxPlays-Inc/jaxplays.org/sites/jaxplays/content/news/2026-08-15-Limelight-Next-To-Normal-Mental-Health-Partnership.md

 The production's mental-health component began, Cirucci said, with a grassroots conversation.
 After hearing Jessica and Jimmy discuss the project, he approached Jimmy about connecting the show to local mental-health partners.

-"I had always been a fan of the the musical and had always thought either next to normal or Dear Evan Hansen would be really interesting to try to build it into something bigger with the community," Cirucci said.
+"I had always been a fan of the the musical and had always thought either *Next to Normal* or *Dear Evan Hansen* would be really interesting to try to build it into something bigger with the community," Cirucci said.

 He proposed reaching out to organizations that could help audiences move from emotional response to practical next steps.